psparacino/agoracontracts/README.md

 <!-- Todo, not exactly profitable for this hackathon -->
 ## stream payment.sol
 This streams payment to the content creator to ensure they don't runaway with investor's funding

+- create a token
+ share the token or ayction at marketplace

+- share token
+  Investor Buyout

+- Agora Market
+  Investor Executes Order